kaltura/all-in-one-video-pack.wordpress/readme.txt

 -------------
 * MultiUser Support
 * New default players
-* Option to use custom KMC players within WordPress
+* Option to create custom video players within the video management console, and use them within WordPress
-* Option to automatically generate video posts using categories from within the user's KMC
+* Option to automatically generate video posts using categories from within the user's video management console
 * Improved playback performance
 * Removed 200MB per upload restriction